mccollum3d/cbm-elevator-problem/elevator-problem/readme.md

    milliseconds how long a minute should be.

 ## Unimplemented features:
 1. Spring Boot/Maven to set up a local web server.
-I think I'd get lost in the weeds trying to create a pretty website to show the elevators running in simulation, so I will stick to ascii in the console to avoid over-engineering the solution to this assessment.
+I think building a front end to make it look nice is not as important as writing a solid controller for the elevator, and simulator to show that the elevator works properly.